 Welcome to the home page of my virtual gallery.
 I hope that you enjoy my portfolio and should you wish to purchase an art work this can be arranged!

 My name is Jane Coombs.
-I was born in Newport, South Wales and grew up close by in a town called Barry.
-I am married to a Kiwi and we have spent most of our adult lives working and living in various locations in New Zealand and the UK.
-Over the years we have lived and worked in Christchurch, New Zealand, London, England and Barry, Wales.
+I was born and raised in Wales.
+I am married to a Kiwi and we have spent our time living and working in various locations in New Zealand and the UK.

 I have always enjoyed the freedom of the outdoors and the solitude of the countryside.
 I have hiked, biked and kayaked in some spectacular locations but I need to feel a true connection with a place before I feel ready to paint it.
 The mountains of the South Island of New Zealand and the national parks of Wales have been such places for me.